RSS

 But most of the outside effort went into the package.
 Origin may have literally been a garage startup, but Richard was determined that their products should not look the part.
 He wanted to outdo Sierra’s efforts for Ultima II; he succeeded handily.
 Denis Loubet, whom Richard had met back when he did the original cover art for the California Pacific Akalabeth, now drew a striking demon for the Ultima III cover which might not have had anything obviously to do with the contents of the disks but sure looked cool.
 (Maybe too cool; lots of overzealous Christian parents would take one look and start sending Garriott letters accusing him of Satanism.)
 Loubet also provided pictures for the manuals, as did Richard’s mother Helen, who drew up another mysterious cloth map complete with arcane runes along the borders; such maps were about to become another of the series’s trademarks.
 And did you notice I said “manuals”?
 That wasn’t a typo.
 Ultima III included three: a main game manual along with two more booklets containing elaborate faux-medieval descriptions and illustrations for each wizard and cleric spell.
 Said faux-medieval writing is a bit more tolerable this time because Richard, no wordsmith, didn’t write it himself.
 The spell descriptions were done by Margaret Weigers, a local friend, while Roe R. Adams III, who was quickly parlaying his reputation as the king of adventure-game players into a career in game development (he would soon sign on to design Wizardry IV for Sir-Tech), doused the main manual in copious quantities of suitably purple prose (yet another Ultima trademark).

 As July of 1983 faded into August the game was already largely finished and the various hardcopy pieces were beginning to come in from the printers.
-Showing that he could challenge even Ken Williams in the charisma department when we wanted to, Richard convinced Mary Fenton and Jeff Hillhouse, two Sierra employees he’d met during his time in Oakhurst, to come join Origin.
+Showing that he could challenge even Ken Williams in the charisma department when he wanted to, Richard convinced Mary Fenton and Jeff Hillhouse, two Sierra employees he’d met during his time in Oakhurst, to come join Origin.
 Fenton would become Origin’s first customer-service person; Hillhouse, who had learned how the industry worked at Sierra, would handle logistics and distribution.
 When he made contact with distributors and announced Ultima III, everyone was astonished when initial orders totaled no less than 10,000 units.
 Richard and Robert now kicked their long-suffering parents’ vehicles out of their own garage to make room for a big shrink-wrap machine — their biggest capital investment yet — and a workbench of computers to use for disk duplication.
 By now Origin had rented a tiny office in Houston to serve as the front that they presented to the world, but the real heart of the company remained there in the garage.
 For several months evenings in front of the television at the Garriott household would be spent folding together lurid demon-painted boxes.

 Origin Systems's first advertisement, for their first two products